What Should Feature Distillation Transfer in LLMs? A Task-Tangent Geometry View: Experimental Results

+We next evaluate Flex-KD on instruction-following tasks~\citep{ouyang2022training}.
+This setting provides a stringent test of the functional geometry perspective introduced in Section~\ref{sec:theory}, as successful transfer requires preserving how internal representations condition output behavior across diverse prompts, particularly under teacher–student architectural mismatch.
+For each model family, a teacher is fine-tuned on an instruction–response dataset $D$, and various distillation methods are then applied to train the student on the same task.
+Full experimental details and baseline descriptions are provided in Appendix~\ref{IF}.

-As shown in Table~\ref{tab:three}, our approach Flex-KD consistently outperforms state-of-the-art baselines across most datasets.
-For the GPT2-small model, Flex-KD achieves the highest average performance, with a 20.45\% ROUGE-L score.
-Notably, it surpasses the Projector baseline on all datasets, with performance gains of up to 1.23\% on S-NI and 0.94\% on SelfInst.
-Flex-KD also outperforms CKA on four out of five datasets.
-Similarly, for the OPT-1.3B student, Flex-KD achieves the highest average performance across all datasets.
-It consistently outperforms the Projector method, with gains of up to 2.1\% on UnNI and 1.79\% on S-NI.
-In comparison with CKA, Flex-KD yields improvements on four out of five datasets, including gains of 1.52\% on UnNI, 1.41\% on S-NI, and 1.47\% on SelfInst.
+As shown in Table~\ref{tab:three}, Flex-KD outperforms feature-distillation baselines across datasets and model sizes.
+For GPT2-small, it achieves the best average ROUGE-L ($20.45\%$), beating Projector on all datasets and CKA on four of five datasets.
+The same pattern holds for OPT-1.3B, where Flex-KD attains the best average performance and exceeds Projector by up to $+2.10\%$ (UnNI) and $+1.79\%$ (S-NI), with gains over CKA reaching $+1.52\%$.
+On LLaMA, Flex-KD ranks first on three datasets and second on the remaining two, outperforming Projector and CKA by up to $+2.71\%$ (UnNI) and $+2.89\%$ (S-NI).